frontendpatterns/frontendpatterns.dev/src/content/patterns/pii-redaction.md

 ## Solution

-Apply the PII Redaction pattern by systematically removing or masking personally identifiable information from logs, analytics, and error reports, and reinforce it with concise examples or tests.
+Systematically remove or mask personally identifiable information from logs, analytics, and error reports.
 For example, lock down the marketing-site CSP so injected scripts can't touch dashboard session cookies.